terascope/file-assets/docs/file_timeseries_router.md

-# file_timeseries_router
+# timeseries_path_partitioner

-The `file_timeseries_router` will specify a path as a DataEntity attribute on each record based on the specified date field.
+The `timeseries_path_partitioner` will specify a path as a DataEntity attribute on each record based on the specified date field.
 This path will take precedence over the exporter configuration.

+This will add the path partition as the metadata attribute `file:partition` on the DataEntity, and can then be accessed with something like `record.getMetadata('file:partition')`.

 # Options